PROACTIVE & PREVENTIVE

 Our 2019 Special Appeal (Year Two of Student Wellness= Student Success) builds upon and expands efforts currently underway, including recently awarded grants focused on self-regulation, stress management, nutrition, and physical fitness.
 You’ll find a list of all our grants focused on health and wellness here.
 Read more below for student driven/ student focused plans for Year Two.

-Our goal is to fund an easily accessible after-school Wellness Centers are now open at Hopkins High School, North Junior High and West Junior High.
+Three FREE, easily accessible after-school Wellness Centers are now open at Hopkins High School, North Junior High and West Junior High.
 These safe, supportive environments send a clear message to students that their mental well-being is important.
 As students navigate their unique journeys through the challenges of young adulthood, this open, proactive approach will encourage them to meet those challenges head-on, encouraging positive, balanced strategies to problem-solving.
 This powerful video underscores how critical it is to support our students’ mental health.

 The Wellness Centers will continue to provide these services:

-- Social workers and counselors, available after school 2 to 3 days per week at HHS and 1 day per week at each of the junior highs (with plans for expansion depending on the funding we achieve and student needs).
+- Licensed Social Workers and Counselors, available after school 2 days per week at HHS and 1 day per week at each of the junior highs (with plans for expansion depending on the funding we achieve and student needs).
 A therapist from MoveFwd (formerly Teens Alone) will be on staff.
 Students have the opportunity to engage one-on-one about concerns ranging from anxiety and depression – and their documented correlation to substance abuse – to interpersonal relationships, stress, self-image, the post-secondary school decision process, and deeply personal challenges.

-- ‘Triage’ services will help direct students to the more specific care they may need.
+- ‘Triage’ services direct students to the more specific care they may need.

 HEF is currently funding a Student Awareness Campaign that partners Hopkins High School staff and a Teen Advisory Board with Hopkins One Voice Coalition and Community Blueprint, to destigmatize teens seeking help for today’s challenges.
 This campaign will help expand student awareness of the Wellness Centers